wyveo/craft-fetch/README.md

 2. Then tell Composer to load the plugin:

-        composer require lukeyouell/craft-fetch
+        composer require wyveo/craft-fetch

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Fetch.
+3. In the Control Panel, go to Settings → Plugins and click the "Install" button for Fetch.

 ## Using Fetch